tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 ## Insights

 - The highest number of confirmed and death cases.
-- The second-highest confirmed cases but higher survival rate.
+- The second-highest confirmed cases, but higher survival rate.
 - Comparatively low numbers but significant death percentages.
-- Death rate and Survival Rate.
+- Death Rate and Survival Rate.
-- Day to day comparison of confirmed cases and death cases.
+- Day-to-day comparison of confirmed cases and deaths.
-- Day to day comparison of survival rate and death rate.
+- Day-to-day comparison of survival rate and death rate.

 ## Technology Used

-- Power BI : For building the interactive dashboard.
+- Power BI: For building the interactive dashboard.
-- Python : For data cleaning and preprocessing.
+- Python: For data cleaning and preprocessing.
-- Jupyter Notebook : For exploratory data analysis and visualization.
+- Jupyter Notebook: For exploratory data analysis and visualization.

 ## Future Enhancements